 Step Thirteen: Hem the dress

 The best way to make the hem in a delicate fabric such as silk or satin is to stitch all around the hem at 1/4″.
 Fold and iron using this stitch line as a guide.

 Fold one more time and sew very close to the edge.
 Your hem will have a very professional and delicate look.
 Iron the hem and voila!!!!

 Step Fourteen: Try it out with your lover;)

 You are done!
-Because I have used silk in a very bold color, I can’t really decide if the end result is something sweet something racy.
+Because I have used silk in a very bold color, I can't really decide if the end result is something sweet something racy.
 What do you think?
-Why don’t you try and share with me your take on this pattern.
+Why don't you try and share with me your take on this pattern?
 It would be great to hear how you go with this project.
-Please post your comments and questions below.
+Please post your comments, questions and pics (not too racy pls..) below.